France–New Zealand relations

 France–New Zealand relations are the international relations between New Zealand and France.
 Relations between France and New Zealand have been rocky at times, but more recently have become much closer.
 Bilateral relations have been generally good since World War I and World War II, with both countries working closely during the conflicts, but the relationship was severely jeopardised by the sinking of the Rainbow Warrior in Auckland on 10 July 1985 by French Direction Générale de la Sécurité Extérieure (DGSE) agents.

-Relations between the two nations had been strained earlier, and in 1973 the New Zealand government suspended for a time postal relations with France.
+Relations between the two nations had been strained earlier, and in 1973 the New Zealand government suspended postal relations with France for a time.
 Following the French attack on the Rainbow Warrior, France demanded from New Zealand to release the agents captured after the attack.
 To enforce their demand, the French Government put New Zealand under fierce economic strain.
 Since then there has been animosity among New Zealanders towards the French, though there has been thawing as the events recede into history and France has halted nuclear tests.

 The New Zealand Prime Minister's official visit to France in 2003 opened a new chapter in bilateral relations, moving on from the past and focusing on rekindling both countries' ties, particularly in the South Pacific.
 With the exception of the transport of nuclear material, major political objectives are being worked-towards within the South Pacific.
-While the New Zealand Government seeks closer dialogue and cooperation for political and financial reasons, France wishes to encourage the integration of the communities of the Pacific into the New Zealand regional environment.
+While the New Zealand government seeks closer dialogue and cooperation for political and financial reasons, France wishes to encourage the integration of the communities of the Pacific into the New Zealand regional environment.